 • The goal here is to be effective, not necessarily fast.

 • If the goal is to break the bone or persuade the prince (or anyone else), and if the matter is important, then it should be worth waiting for the proper time.

 • A hammer is much faster, but it would crush and pulverize a bone.

 • If the goal is to simply snap the bone (break the will of the person and not crush the spirit), then it is better to wait for the right time… and use the gentle approach.

 c.
 Example: God spoke to Elijah at just the right time, and in just the right way.
 Elijah heard the mighty wind, then a great fire, and earthquake, but the Lord was not in any of them.
 Then he heard the still, small voice.

 d.
 This proverb teaches us (contrary to our way of thinking) that gentleness is not weakness.
 It is strength.
 It is the fruit and the power of the Holy Spirit.

 6. Of course, we should keep in mind that this is a proverb.
 It is a truth crystallized.
 It is a generalization that was never intended to cover every possible situation.

 a.
-Soft, gentile persuasion is not always effective.
+Soft, gentle persuasion is not always effective.
 Some people are hardened in their ways and no amount of persuasion will convince them.

 b.
 And then there are situations with serious time constraints.
 You may not have time for “long forbearance” and may have to use harsher methods.